 After a while, Alex got impatient and decided to move on to the meat tenderizer.
 He LOVED smashing the ice blocks – how often does a toddler get to hit something as hard as he can without getting in trouble?
 After a few smashes, Alex managed to break his ice block in three and freed a couple of animals.
 Then, as any good brother would do, he helped Zoe smash her ice block since she wasn’t making much progress with her tiny screwdriver.

 We also decided to try and melt away the ice with hot water.
 The hot mug was for mommy’s hands only, of course, so the kids watched as I poured hot water on the ice, and they oohed and aahed as the ice slowly melted away.

 Alex spotted a brush that we used to clean the grill and wanted to try brushing the animals free.
 That didn’t work so well, but I loved how he was thinking and experimented with his hypothesis!

 Even the dog got in on the fun and licked some of the animals free!

 Finally, Alex got impatient and decided to take matters into his own hands.
 Just as any future scientist would (okay mommy can dream), he utilized the power of acceleration and force and threw the ice blocks until they broke.
 And guess what?
 That actually worked!

 Overall, the ice excavation activity was a huge success.
 Both of the kids loved it, and we had so much fun together thinking of different ways to free the figurines and pom poms.
 Zoe even had fun collecting all the figurines together so that we could dry them out in the sun and use them for the next ice excavation adventure!
-We will definitely be doing this one again and again!
-Next time, I am going to try sprinkling salt to see how well salt melts
+We will be doing this one again and again!
+Next time, I will try sprinkling salt to see how well salt melts ice!

 What other water activities do you like to do with your kids?